For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 Karen M. Sandler is the Executive Director of the GNOME Foundation.
 Prior to joining GNOME, she was General Counsel of the Software Freedom Law Center.
 Karen continues to do pro bono legal work with SFLC and serves as an officer of both the Software Freedom Conservancy and SFLC.
 Before joining SFLC, she worked as an associate in the corporate departments of Gibson, Dunn & Crutcher LLP in New York and Clifford Chance in New York and London.
 Karen received her law degree from Columbia Law School in 2000, where she was a James Kent Scholar and co-founder of the Columbia Science and Technology Law Review.
 Karen received her bachelor’s degree in engineering from The Cooper Union.

-Zemlin’s career spans three of the largest technology trends to rise over the last decade: mobile computing, SaaS and open source software.
-Today, as executive director of The Linux Foundation, he uses this experience to accelerate the adoption of Linux and support the future of computing.
+Zemlin’s career spans three of the largest technology trends to rise over the last decade: mobile computing, cloud computing and open source software.
+Today, as executive director of The Linux Foundation, he uses this experience to accelerate innovation in technology through the use of open source and Linux.

-In his leadership role today at The Linux Foundation, Zemlin works with the world’s largest technology companies, including IBM, Intel, Google, HP, Nokia, and others to help define the future of computing on the server, in the cloud and on a variety of new mobile computing devices.
+At the Linux Foundation, Zemlin works with the world’s largest technology companies, including IBM, Intel, Google, Samsung, Qualcomm, and others to help define the future of computing on the server, in the cloud and on a variety of new mobile computing devices.
 His work at the vendor-neutral Linux Foundation gives him a unique and aggregate perspective on the global technology industry.

-Zemlin is a regular keynote speaker at industry events such as COMPUTEX, LinuxCon, Gartner’s Open Source Conference and Open Mobile Summit, among others.
-Zemlin advises a variety of startups, including DeviceVM, and sits on the boards of the Global Economic Symposium, Open Source For America and Chinese Open Source Promotion Union.
-Zemlin’s blog can be accessed at: http://www.linux-foundation.org/weblogs/jzemlin/.
+Zemlin has been recognized for his insights on the changing economics of the technology industry.
+His writing has appeared in Businessweek, Wired, and other top technology journals and he is a regular keynote speaker at industry events.
+Zemlin advises a variety of startups and sits on the boards of the Global Economic Symposium, Open Source For America and Chinese Open Source Promotion Union.
+Learn more about Zemlin’s insights in his blog.